NelisW/myOpenHab/docs/413-ESP8266-nodeMCU-Arduino-IDE.md

-#nodeMCU on the Arduino IDE
+#ESP8266 on the Arduino IDE

 ##Setting up the Arduino IDE